A Gas-Kinetic Scheme for Maxwell Equations

 \subsection{Plane wave test}

-In this section, we utilize the plane wave solution of Maxwell's equations to evaluate the convergence order of the algorithm.
-We then compare the runtime of the Beam-ET method and the FDTD method in a three-dimensional context using this test case.The spatial domain is defined as $x \in [0,1]$ and $t_{max} = 1.0$.
+In this section, we use the plane-wave solution of Maxwell's equations on structured meshes to evaluate the convergence order of the GKS and LBM.
+The spatial domain is defined as $x \in [0,1]$m and $t_{max} = 1$s.
 We use the following exact time-domain solution for a plane wave:

-The timestep is set as $\Delta t = \Delta x / (\lambda c)$ so as to ensure the accuracy in the transport step.
+The CFL number in this test is set as 0.5.
 Mesh number $N=20^3, 40^3, 80^3, 160^3$ is used.
-The boundary condition is periodic to eliminate the influence of the boundary.
-From Figure \ref{fig:accTest_3D_Maxwell_L1_error_compare_omega1_omega2}, we can see that the order of accuracy is second-order when $\omega=2.0$ and first-order when $\omega=1.0$.
-This result is consistent with the asymptotic analysis in Section \ref{sec:asymptotic analysis}.
+The boundary condition is periodic to eliminate boundary effects.
+Artificial potential parameters are set as $\gamma = 0, \chi = 0$.
+From Figure \ref{fig:plane wave order} and Table \ref{tab:GKS planewave error} and \ref{tab:LBM planewave error}, we can see that the convergence order of GKS and LBM is second order.

-The runtime of the Beam-ET method and the FDTD method in the three-dimensional case is compared next.
-The implementation of the FDTD method follows the approach described in \cite{sullivan2013electromagnetic}.
-The test case is the same as the accuracy test, with mesh sizes ranging from $40^3$ to $200^3$.
-As the mesh size increases, the runtime of the Beam-ET method is approximately three times that of the FDTD method.
-The exact runtime of the Beam-ET method and the FDTD method is shown in Table \ref{tab:runtime_comparison}.
-It is reasonable that the Beam-ET method is slower than the FDTD method because it requires more computational resources to solve the kinetic equation.
-In the three-dimensional case, the Beam-ET method has to solve four times as many equations as the FDTD method, since for each macroscopic variable, there are four microscopic kinetic velocities.